pingcap/tidb-operator/docs/backup-restore.md

 Three types of downstream platforms available for incremental backup:

 * PersistenceVolume: default downstream.
 You can consider configuring a large PV for `drainer` (the `binlog.drainer.storage` variable) in this case
-* MySQL compatible database: enabled by setting the `binlog.drainer.destDBType` to `mysql`.
-You have to configure the target address and credential in the `binlog.drainer.mysql` section too.
+* MySQL compatible database: enabled by setting `binlog.drainer.destDBType` to `mysql`.
+You must configure the target address and credential in the `binlog.drainer.mysql` section too.
 * Kafka: enable by setting `binlog.drainer.destDBType` to `kafka`.
-You have to configure the zookeeper address and kafka address in the `binlog.drainer.kafka` section too.
+You must configure the zookeeper address and Kafka address in the `binlog.drainer.kafka` section too.